rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 Type: `String[Boolean]` (optional).
 The set of free-text or URI categories that relate to the card.
 The set is represented as an object, with each key being a category.
 The value for each key in the object MUST be `true`.

-# JSGroupCard
+# GroupCard

-MIME type: `application/jscontact+json;type=jsgroupcard`
+MIME type: `application/jscontact+json;type=groupcard`

-A JSGroupCard object represents a group of cards.
-Its members may be JSCards or JSGroupCards.
+A GroupCard object represents a group of cards.
+Its members may be Cards or GroupCards.

-Both JSGroupCard and JSCard share the same namespace for the `uid` property.
-All properties for a JSCard are also defined for JSGroupCard, with the exception that the `kind` property MUST be set to `group`.
+Both GroupCard and Card share the same namespace for the `uid` property.
+All properties for a Card are also defined for GroupCard, with the exception that the `kind` property MUST be set to `group`.

 ## Group properties

 ### members
 Type: `String[Boolean]` (mandatory).
 The members of this group.

-The set is represented as an object, with each key being the uid of another JSCard or JSGroupCard.
+The set is represented as an object, with each key being the uid of another Card or GroupCard.
 The value for each key in the object MUST be `true`.

 # Common types